How do I recover a lost share certificate?

 • And more

-By providing you with in-depth and reliable information on the Deceased’s shares and other assets, you can reduce the risk of a loss to the estate and acquire the necessary details to proceed with contacting the correct share registrar.
+By instructing us to provide in-depth and reliable information on the Deceased’s shares and other assets, we can reduce the risk of a loss to the estate and acquire the necessary details to proceed with contacting the correct share registrar.

 Click here to read our blog on how shareholdings can change over time.